Why this recipe is amazing

 - Again, working with one piece at a time, place into the flour bowl and coat in flour, shaking off any excess.
 Transfer to bowl with beaten egg and turn to coat.
 Lift and gently shake, allowing excess to drip off.
 Coat with panko mixture, pressing semi-firm to help the breadcrumbs stick.
 Repeat with more egg and breadcrumb layer if desired.

 - Transfer the chicken to a large plate or tray and repeat with the rest of the pieces.

 - Place a large frying pan over medium heat and add 2 tablespoons of oil.
-Place 2-3 pieces of chicken (or enough that will fit in your pan while allowing space between) and cook until crispy golden and cooked through, 2 to 3 minutes per side.
+Place 2-3 pieces of chicken (or enough that will fit in your pan while allowing space between) and cook until crispy golden, 2 to 3 minutes per side.
+They do not need to be cooked through as you'll be baking them to finish.
 Add more oil when needed.

 - Transfer cutlets to a plate lined with paper towel to absorb any excess oil.
 Season with salt.
 Serve with lemon and chopped parsley.See serving suggestions above 🙂

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 Former operating room Nurse and self-taught home cook + IT Engineer passionate about Approachable, No-Nonsense recipes to help you level up in the kitchen.
 We create simplified dishes for busy people with easy-to-find ingredients!